marscher/trajdb/README.md

 Error handling is performed via exceptions.

 ### Contexts
-The Collection context encapsulates all important fields of collection table and containted trajectory ids.
+The Collection context encapsulates all important fields of collection table and contained trajectory ids.

 A trajectory context contains traj metadata (length, num atoms, reference to topology).
-It also contains a backreference to the refering collection (Collection context).
+It also contains a back-reference to the referring collection (Collection context).

+The data-structure used here shall be an ordinary Python dictionary, so we can easily exchange those structures via JSON serialization.

 ## Database scheme (tables)